6 South African Soccer Stadiums – World-Class Venues

 Mbombela Stadium

-It is not uncommon to see South African cars and taxis decked out in their favourite team’s gear, and for soccer shirts to be worn daily.
+It is not uncommon to see South African cars and taxis decked out in their favourite team’s gear and for soccer shirts to be worn daily.

-Immerse yourself in everything soccer in South Africa, from the stadiums to the teams, from the memorabilia to the fans – we really have it all, and we go big!
+Immerse yourself in everything soccer in South Africa, from the stadiums to the teams, from the memorabilia to the fans – we have it all, and we go big!

 About the author